-You can use the File > New > Project command in the Main menu to create project folders to organize and manage your jobs.
-When you create a new project, a folder is added to Project Explorer with the name that you specified.
+You can use the File > New > Project command to create project folders to organize and manage your jobs.
+When you create a new project, a folder is added to the Project Explorer with the name that you specified.
 You can add or delete files under this folder by dragging and dropping them from the Change Management branch.